Category Archives: Pierson Place Historic District

 The architectural styles and square footage in this neighborhood is what I call a mish-mosh of a historic district, but in a good way.
 Early neighborhood styles include Bungalows and a number of different Period Revivals.
 English Cottages, Pueblo Revival, Spanish Colonial Revival, and Southwest Style houses are all found within the neighborhood.

-Most of the buildings in the proposed Pierson Place Historic District are single family houses.
-However, A range of architectural styles reflects several decades of build-out.
-Early modern designs, including an Art Modern house and several International Style houses are also found in Pierson Place.
-In the late 1930’s and 1940’s, and the early 1950’s, the district continued to build out with modern Ranch Styles.
 The Transitional Ranch, French Provincial, Early, and Simply Ranch sub styles are well represented in the neighborhood.
 Fifteen-percent of the properties in Pierson Place are multifamily complexes, comprised of collections of detached single family buildings, duplexes, triplexes, and four-plexes.
-The original footprint of the single-family homes tend to be small, often less than 1,000 square feet with 2 bedrooms and 1 bathroom, or, up to 3 bedrooms.
+The original footprint of the single-family homes tend to be small, often less than 1000 square feet with 2 bedrooms and 1 bathroom, or, up to 3 bedrooms.

 The building materials used are also a mish-mosh.
 A house may be made of brick or block or wood frame or Adobe.
 Additionally, The original mix of these different dwelling styles give Pierson Place Historic District a unique personality that feels more city-like than most of our historic districts.
-To that original mix, sprinkle in some multi-unit rentals built during the 1950’s and 1960’s, and the very first high-rise living in the city at the 17-story Landmark Towers on Central.

 Pierson Place has a wide variety of mixed-use properties with construction materials ranging from wood to Adobe with a wide variety architectural styles which makes this neighborhood so unique.